There was an error with your log in

 • Hiking poles

-• Dietary supplement (vegan, vegetarian, pescatarian)
+• Special dietary supplements (vegan, vegetarian, pescatarian)

 In terms of backpack weight, you will only need to carry a smaller day backpack with your lunch, water bottle, medication, sunglasses, river crossing shoes, rain gear, and other items or clothing you might need for the day.
+A great thing about this trip is that luggage transfers are included, making your hiking experience far more comfortable.

 • Here’s a list of the equipment you need to bring: